lighthouse-labs/gitbook-node-chat-tutorial/content/part1/html.md

 3. Inside the message box is a vertical list of messages with zebra-striping (alternating background colours)
 4. Below that is a form containing two input fields and a "Send" button.
 The first input field is for two letter initials of who is sending the message and the second is the message itself.

 The initial HTML for this can be something like the following.
-Type out this code (please type it out instead of using copy and paste) in between the `<body>` and `</body>` lines.
+Replace the content of `index.html` with this code.
+Please type it out instead of using copy and paste.

 ```html
 <main>